 - Signed Harvard Participation Agreements are not on file for key personnel: Harvard Personnel, Visitors Participating in Harvard Projects.

-- The project involves cost sharing, but the appropriate documentation has not been supplied by the department to the SPA office.
+- The project involves cost sharing, but the appropriate documentation has not been supplied by the department to the ORA or SPA office.

 - The project is funded by the National Institutes of Health, but the Principal Investigator has not signed a Harvard NIH Public Access Policy Form.